gamedevUlaval/Website-CDJVUL/README.md

     ],
     mainImagePath: "projectImageFolder/mainImageName.jpg",
     imagesFolder: "projectImageFolder",
+    imagesList: [
+        "ImageName1.png",
+        "ImageName2.png"
+    ],
     gameplayTrailer: "https://www.youtube.com/embed/id"
 }
 ```

 ### 2: Adding images
+1. Place Project Images:

-Place project images in:
+    Store all project images in the following directory:

 ```
-./src/assets/projects/projectImageFolder
+./public/projects/projectImageFolder
 ```

+1. Update Image List:

+    Add the names of all images to the `imagesList` array.

+2. Verify Main Image:

-Ensure the main image specified in mainImagePath exists in this folder.
+    Ensure the main image specified in `mainImagePath` is present in the above folder.

 ### 3: Adding the Youtube trailer (optional)
 To embed a YouTube trailer, get the embed link: